-We have discussed non-stop the importance of a film's individual frames, although we have not really touched upon the function of the camera.
-When we discuss the function of the camera, with regards to film theory and cinematography, we are referring to a camera with the capability of recording a single frame, a "shot", or a sequence of individual frames forming syntagma's.
+We have discussed non-stop about the importance of the frame, although we have not really touched upon the function of the camera.
+When we discuss the function of the camera, with regards to film theory, we are referring to a camera with the capability of recording single frame or "shot" or a sequence of single frames, forming syntagma's.
 As we have seen before "the differences between photography and cinematography are many.
 A single photograph may be a complete work in itself, but a cinematographer deals with relations between shots and between groups of shots" (The Editors of Encyclopaedia Britannica, 2011).
-The camera, under the instruction of the director, is designed to compile the sequences of meaning syntagma's to form a congregate "whole", or the completed film seen in theaters.
-The camera must interpret the elements found in each frame, taking into account both auditory and visual information about the individual aspects and properties, and structure and categorize it in a way that is meaningful to the audience watching.
+The camera, under the instruction of the director, is designed to compile the sequences of meaning syntagma's to form a congregate "whole", or the completed film seen in theater.
+The camera must interpret the elements of each frame, taking into account both auditory and visual information about the individual aspects and properties, and structure and categorize it in a way that is meaningful to the audience watching.
 "The technology of photography carefully conforms to this (banal) phantasy accompanying perception.
 The camera is 'trained' on the object like a fire-arm (=projection) and the object arrives to make an imprint, a trace, on the receptive surface of the film-strip (=introjection).
 The spectator himself does not escape these pincers, for he is part of the apparatus, and also because pincers, on the imaginary plane (Melanie Klein), mark our relation to the world as a whole and are rooted in the primary figures of orality" (Metz, 1982).
 The camera conforms to the perception of the viewer watching, pulling them in and imprinting a particular conceptual representation.
 If the film is designed properly, as Metz states, the audience will be unable to "escape these pincers" and there way of thinking will be influenced whether they know it or not.

-The camera and frames used to construct a motion picture function similar to the human brain, processing, interpretating, and manipulating the various elements of a motion picture to form a representation that is meaningful.
-The camera can be shown to represent and function like the human mind, compiling and interpreting a sequence of meaningful frames into a congregate whole.
-The camera is reflective of the directors' experience, which acts as the cameras mind.
-The frames of a film, similarly, can be compared to the conceptual representation formed inside the audience's mind, directed by the camera to "think" or perceive information in a certain way.
-The frame is instructed by the camera, or the mind, to compile the meaningful elements in a set way and then the camera compiles those frames into meaningful sequences that projects a message reflective of the directors experiences, perception, and creative process.
+The camera and frames used to construct a motion picture function similar to the human brain, processing, interpretating, and manipulating the various elements of a film to form a representation that's meaningful.
+The camera can be shown to represent and function similar to the human mind, compiling and interpreting a sequence of meaningful frames into a congregate whole.
+The camera is reflective of the directors experience, which acts as the cameras mind.
+The frames of a film, similarly, can be compared to the conceptual representation formed inside the audiences mind, directed by the camera to "think" or perceive information in a certain way.
+The frame is instructed by the camera, or the mind, to compile the meaningful elements within in a set way and then the camera compiles those frames into meaningful sequences that projects a message reflective of the directors experiences and perception.